This blog may contain affiliate links. Read our disclosure policy for more info.

 20. Take a trip to Antarctica

 Ok, so this is something I haven’t personally done but it just had to make the list!
-Antarctica is the most remote continent on the planet and a place I have always wanted to visit it myself.
+Antarctica is the most remote continent on the planet and a place I have always wanted to visit for myself.

 Unfortunately, tours to Antarctica aren’t cheap so for now, it’ll have to remain at the top of my bucket list.
 However, that doesn’t mean you can’t go and brag to me later about just how good it was!